-UNDER CONSTRUCTION 9/29/17
+UNDER CONSTRUCTION 1/22/18

 I am currently working on reviving an RT-665( )/TRC-88 transceiver.
 This will be a challenge since I cannot find any documentation on the set or even a simple schematic.
 These radios seem to be few in number.
 So far, there’s no evidence of a TM manual for it..

 This radio, like the TRC-77, was built by the Army’s Electronic Defense Laboratory managed by Sylvania Corporation in Mountain View CA. The Order date is 1962.
 This one carries Serial # 2.
 I know of only one other set in captivity, that one is Serial # 9.
-They seem to be somewhat rare.
+They seem to be quite rare.

 The TRC-88 was judged the best of those sets over 5-22 mile “tactical” ranges; simplicity of setup and operation were strong points.
 However the complex HC-162 carried the day due mostly to its frequency-synthesizer capability to avoid interference.
 With significant modifications that set eventually morphed into the PRC-74.

 In both cases, the Vietnam era TRC-77 and 88 were either the right radio at the wrong time or the wrong radio at the right time.
 In any case, probably neither saw widespread use although the TRC-77 was briefly used by US Army Long Range Recon Units units in Europe in the early 1960’s.
 (Reference 38.)

 The TRC-88 is a clear derivative of the original TRC-77 “Non-A” model CW set, also built by EDL/Sylvania.
 It is also clear from the Order (Contract) dates that the TRC-88 surfaced shortly after the basic TRC-77 was produced but before the requirement for additional radios (TRC-77A) that came several years later.
-To meet that requirement EDL/Sylvania quickly produced the TRC-77A with minimal, technically risky and costly improvements like SSB voice.
+To meet that requirement the Army contracted Arvin Industries to produce the TRC-77A with minimal, technically risky or costly improvements like SSB voice.

 Back to the radio: See the comparison with the TRC-77A (on top) below.

 For a detailed report on the TRC-77 set, take a look here: TRC-77 Radio Set